KoreTeknology/Blender-Addon-Archeological-data-Manager/README.md

 ### Installation ###

-> Copy the script in your Blender script folder:
+> Copy the script in your Blender script folder

 > Open User Preferences Panel